gucwakj/librs/README.md

 #### open dynamics engine
 ODE relies upon configure scripts to build.
-The one-liner provided builds the shared library which is linked in the librs build scripts.  ``make install`` is used to put all libraries into one folder for easier access.
+The one-liner provided builds the shared library which is linked in the LibRS build scripts.  ``make install`` is used to put all libraries into one folder for easier access.
 ```
 $ cd deps/ode/
 $ sh autogen.sh
-$ ./configure --prefix=$PWD"/sys/" --enable-double-precision --enable-shared --disable-demos --disable-asserts --with-trimesh=none --with-drawstuff=none
+$ ./configure --prefix=$PWD"/sys/" --enable-double-precision --enable-shared \
+	--with-trimesh=none --with-drawstuff=none \
+	--disable-demos --disable-asserts
 $ make
 $ make install
 $ cd ../../